 Live music is one of my passions, so I go to gigs a lot.
 I also really like keeping fit and enjoy cycling, dancing and yoga.
 I like cooking too, although my experiments in the kitchen can be a bit hit and miss!

 What’s your favourite place in the world?

 It has to be the Alhambra Palace in Granada, Spain.
-It is part palace part fort and is home to stunning architecture and beautiful gardens (like the one on the left!).
+Is is part palace part fort and is home to stunning architecture and beautiful gardens.
 I went about 4 years ago and still have photos of it as my desktop screensaver.
-I'd highly recommend visiting it.
+I’d highly recommend visiting it.

 Where do you want to travel to next?